Our Mobile, Alabama, Car Accident Lawyers Explain the Hands-Free Bill That Could Become Law

 As Mobile, Alabama, car accident lawyers, we see the consequences of distracted driving every day.
 We believe stricter texting and driving laws can’t come quickly enough and we hope this proposed bill is a step in the right direction towards reducing distracted driving accidents.

-Continue reading to learn more about distracted driving in Alabama and what the hands-free law could mean for you.
+Continue reading to learn more about distracted driving and what the Alabama hands-free law could mean for you.

 The Human Toll of Distracted Driving